Palmer Holt of InChrist Communications, author

 Some people are so impoverished that affording even a chicken seems out of reach.
 That was the case with Mayra, another widow in Asia who was struggling to survive.20

-Mayra receives a pair of chickens from GFA World Sisters of Compassion
+Mayra receives a pair of chickens from GFA World Sisters of the Cross

 Mayra had longed to own chickens, but couldn’t afford them herself.
 She was so happy to see the love and concern shown to her when she was given two chickens to raise.